-- 1. Peel the tape that secures the battery cable to the system board (applicable only if not peeled earlier). - 2.
-Disconnect the battery cable from the system board (applicable only if not disconnected earlier). - 3.
-Remove the five screws (M2x3) that secure the battery to the palm-rest and keyboard assembly. - 4.
-Lift the battery off the palm-rest and keyboard assembly.
+- 1. Disconnect the battery cable from the system board (applicable only if not disconnected earlier). - 2.
+Remove the captive screw that secures the battery to the palm-rest and keyboard assembly. - 3.
+Remove the two screws (M2x3.5) that secure the battery to the palm-rest and keyboard assembly. - 4.
+Lift the battery at an angle and slide it out of the notches on the palm-rest and keyboard assembly, and lift the battery off the palm-rest and keyboard assembly.